human capital law and policy

 corporate governance with a focus on corruption control

-LHC 305: Legal Environment of Business, LHC 536: Ethics of Corporate Management, and LHC 309: Business Ethics and Accountability
+LHC 305: Legal Environment of Business, BA 512/NRE 512: Ethics of Corporate Management, and LHC 309: Business Ethics and Accountability

 Professor Bishara has previously taught Business Enterprises at Michigan State University College of Law and worked with the United Nations Development Programme-RBEC.
 While in private practice in New York State he represented a diverse group of corporate and individual clients in corporate, insurance, and commercial litigation matters.
 He is a past chairperson of the Alumni Board of the Gerald R. Ford School of Public Policy at the University of Michigan and a Social Enterprise Research Fellow with the William Davidson Institute.

-Professor Bishara’s work has recently appeared in or is forthcoming in the Indiana Law Journal, the American Business Law Journal, the University of Pennsylvania Journal of Business Law, the Berkeley Journal of Employment and Labor Law, and the Journal of Business Ethics.
+Professor Bishara’s work has recently appeared in or is forthcoming in the Vanderbilt Law Review, Indiana Law Journal, the American Business Law Journal, the NYU Journal of Law & Business, the University of Pennsylvania Journal of Business Law, the Berkeley Journal of Employment & Labor Law, and the Journal of Business Ethics, as well as in compilation volumes on business law, human rights, and corruption topics.
 His professional recognitions include the ALSB Early Career Faculty Award, an Outstanding Proceedings Award, the Mauer Award for Best Submitted Ethics Paper and Distinguished Proceedings Paper Awards, as well as Holmes-Cardozo Award Competition finalist awards, from the Academy of Legal Studies in Business.